 Angus Peters has reported on a wide variety of issues affecting DB and DC schemes since joining Pensions Expert in June 2016.
 Having been introduced to the world of pensions and investment as an intern at Pensions Expert and MandateWire, he went on to work as a reporter at The Sun Online before returning to the FT.

 Pádraig Floyd is an award-winning financial journalist who writes on personal finance subjects, particularly pensions, investments and workplace savings.
 A regular commentator on pensions and investment issues, Mr Floyd shares views via Twitter at @gogetemfloyd, his website www.moneyjourney.net and his Linkedin profile at bit.ly/padraigfloyd.
-He is a member-nominated trustee director of the Pearson Group Pension Plan and a committee member of the Association of Member-Nominated Trustees.
+He was a member-nominated trustee director of the Pearson Group Pension Plan and is a former committee member of the Association of Member-Nominated Trustees.

 Attendance is complimentary for pension scheme investment decision makers including: